Law & Order (franchise): Law & Order: LA (2010–2011)

 Originally titled Law & Order: Los Angeles, LA was the first American Law & Order series set outside of New York City.
 As with the original series, the first half hour of the show focused on the police investigation of a crime discovered in the cold open; the second half took place at the Los Angeles County District Attorney's office and focused on the prosecution of the criminal suspect(s).
-On May 13, 2011, Law & Order: LA was canceled by NBC after only one season, but its final episode didn't air until July 11, 2011.
+On May 13, 2011, Law & Order: LA was canceled by NBC after only one season, but its final episode did not air until July 11, 2011.